Dhenkanal State

 Dhenkanal State was one of the princely states of India during the period of the British Raj.
-The state is now referred to as Dhenkanal district, Odisha, with Dhenkanal town as its district headquarters.
+The area of the former state is now referred to as Dhenkanal district, Odisha, with Dhenkanal town as its district headquarters.Dhenkanal state was ruled by several rulers from the year 1530 to 1948, meaning an astounding 418 years.Dhenkanal state had the major parts of Dhenkanal, Angul and some parts of Keonjhar and southern areas.

 History

 Foundation of Dhenkanal District

 In 1530 CE, Dhenkanal is reported to have been a local tribal kingdom under the rule of Sabara.
-A campaign launched by the Harisingh Vidyadhara, commander and minister of the Gajapati Maharaja, Prataparudra Deva to bring it under the umbrage of the larger kingdom.
-Harisingh Vidyadhar belonged to the Bhoi dynasty, whose brother Govinda Vidyadhara would later overthrow Prataparudra Deva's successors to become the Gajapati ruler of Odisha.
-Dhenkanal, situated 150 km north of Puri, was conquered by the Vidyadhar using a force of cavalry and foot soldiers in a battle between the Gajapati's army and the ruling chief.
-Vidyadhar was then appointed by Gajapati Maharaja as the Raja of Dhenkanal and the Raja became the hereditary ruler of Dhenkanal.
+A campaign was launched by Harisingh Vidyadhara, commander and minister of the Gajapati Maharaja Prataparudra Deva, to bring it under the umbrage of the larger kingdom.
+Harisingh belonged to the Bhoi dynasty, whose brother Govinda Vidyadhara would later overthrow Prataparudra Deva's successors to become the Gajapati ruler of Odisha.
+Dhenkanal, situated 150 km north of Puri, was conquered by the Vidyadhara using a force of cavalry and foot soldiers in a battle between the Gajapati's army and the ruling chief.
+Vidyadhara was then appointed by Gajapati Maharaja as the Raja of Dhenkanal, becoming its hereditary ruler.
 The conquest brought the remote area under the control of the Gajapati Kingdom and strengthened it against further attacks.
 This laid the foundation of the Bhoi dynasty branch at Dhenkanal.

 In the 18th century, the kingdom withstood the attack by the Maratha forces during the reign of Trilochana Deva.
 The events of the Maratha-Dhenakanal war of 1781 was also recorded in the ballad Samara Taranga by Brajanath Badajena.
 Raja Bhagirathi Pratap was a very popular and effective ruler, who was decorated with hereditary title of Mahindra Bahadur.